 Plant in Full Sun to encourage maximum foliage, bloom, and fruit production.
 At least 5-6 hours of direct sun daily.

 Water 2-3 times a week during the first growing season.
 In the second growing season, provide supplementary water 1-2 times per week.
-Afterward, the Bambina Pineapple Guava is considered rather water-wise.
+Afterward, it’s considered rather water-wise.

 Fertilize with a balanced organic fertilizer several times throughout the growing season to promote maximum growth and fruit production.